The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Results

-Further insight on the dust location can be provided by the detection of \ion{Na}{i} D at $z = 0.151$, which is often considered a dust tracer.
-Following \cite{poznanski12} and using the EWs from Table \ref{table:abslines}, we derive $A_V = 0.14^{+0.15}_{-0.11}$ mag, suggesting that indeed a (modest) amount of dust is present in GRB host galaxy along its line-of-sight, but that extra dust is also present in the MW, in excess of the \citet{SF11} estimate.
+We also note that there is a significant revision in the foreground extinction between the map of \cite{schlegel98} and the recalibration of \cite{SF11}, which we have adopted, with the former value of $A_V = 4.8$ mag overall being consistent with our higher extinction scenario.
+Further insight into the dust location can be provided by the detection of \ion{Na}{i} D at $z = 0.151$, which is often considered a dust tracer.
+Following \cite{poznanski12} and using the EWs from Table \ref{table:abslines}, we derive $A_V = 0.14^{+0.15}_{-0.11}$ mag, suggesting that indeed a (modest) amount of dust is present in the GRB host galaxy along its line of sight, but that extra dust is also present in the MW, in excess of the \citet{SF11} estimate.